 - 2 pounds root vegetables peeled and chopped (see Notes for my list of potato alternatives)

 - 1 onion (medium, chopped.
-Eliminate for low-FODMAP)
+Use green part of one leek for low-FODMAP)

 - 2 cloves garlic (finely sliced.
 Eliminate for low-FODMAP)